 Well in this case I remember the most delicious ever McDonalds McFlurry that came with Terry’s Chocolate Orange.
 It was beyond delicious.

 Then (if memory serves me correctly) this was followed up with a McFlurry based on Cadbury’s Caramel.

 Both of these were AMAZING and I was gutted when I finished the ice cream and wanted another and another.

-Plus I am a huge Terry’s Chocolate Orange fan (apart from the prices you pay for it here in Portugal) and have fond memories of the TV advert in the 90’s that had a curvy Dawn French with the tagline “its not Terry’s its mine!”.
+Plus I am a huge Terry’s Chocolate Orange fan (apart from the prices you pay for it here in Portugal) and have fond memories of the Terry’s Chocolate Orange TV Advert in the 90’s that had a curvy Dawn French with the tagline “it’s not Terry’s its mine!”.

-I never saw either of them again and I believe they were a one off special to go with a sporting event that was being promoted at McDonalds.
+I never saw either of those McFlurry’s again and I believe they were a one off special to go with a sporting event that was being promoted at McDonalds.

 Then every now and again a different “one off” flavour at McDonalds would do the rounds and I would fall in love and then it would be GONE.

 When we moved to Portugal we wondered what would be on offer.
 Well I should have given more attention to the UK because they never have any special flavours that I like.